EleFront v5.1.1 has been released and is compatible with Rhino 7 and up only!

 This plugin was made possible by Front Inc and developed by Keyan Rahimzadeh, Ramon van der Heijden, and Alan Tai.

-Grasshopper for Rhino 8 WIP for Win
+Grasshopper for Rhino 8 for Win